Ahrar07/face-recognition/README.md

 ## Usage
 1. Clone the repository.
-2. Install the required dependencies using pip:
+2. Install the required dependencies using pip which are listed in requirements.txt:
 ```
 pip install -r requirements.txt
 ```